alyssahondrade/citibike-tableau/analysis.md

 For "valid" trips:
 - In September, 97.3% of the trips were valid for both "casual" and "member".
-- In October, there were more valid "member" trips (97.7%) compared to "member" trips (97.4%).
+- In October, there were more valid "member" trips (97.7%) compared to "casual" trips (97.4%).
 This could be attributed to the "member" types experience and minimal "long" trip percentage (0.2% for both months).

 For "short" trips, there are more occurrences amongst "member" types (2.3% average) compared to "casual" (1.4% average).
 This could be attributed to the fact that there is no cost for "member" types when undocking a bike, whereas "casual" types pay $4.49 each time.
 This means they could be more willing to undock and dock a bike within a short period.